submagr/Fast-Forward/ProgrammingLanguages/cpp/cLearner.md

 - Whenever equate two objects: bitwise copy occur: ie Copy constructor is called:
 - Value objects: deep copy
 - rvalue object: for return value
+- Braced Initialization in c++11.
+Can use it with equal to or without equal to
+    * If marked "explicit" in front of constructor, can't use equal to to assign.
+- Member initialization new in C++
+- <TODO> : When did constructors of object within a class are called
+- SmartPointers: Context was how to create a class which can only be created via new
+- Casting operator
+- Lazy load, lazy

+## HW:
+- Variadic templates with class
+- No throw new and placement new
+- Body Handle Technique
+- Identify two apis called mem\_fn, bind, tie and ref